fieldtrip/website/example/source/dipolefit_somatosensory_erf.md

     - /example/dipolefit_somatosensory_erf/
 ---

-# Fit a dipole to the tactile ERF after mechanical stimulation

 ## Description

 The MATLAB script is given first; the figures that this script produces are at the bottom of this page.